flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33220A/Keysight-33220A.md

 signal_generator.disconnect()
 ```

-Make sure to replace `"TCPIP0::192.168.1.1::INSTR"` with the actual resource name or address of your Keysight 33220A RF Signal Generator.
+Make sure to replace `"TCPIP0::192.168.1.1::INSTR"` with the actual resource name or address of your Keysight (Agilent) 33220A RF Signal Generator.

 </TabItem>
 </Tabs>